speezepearson/passman/README.markdown

 ## I can't recover my passwords!

 Don't worry!
-If the Passman page somehow stops working for you, you can use [this Python script](https://github.com/speezepearson/passman/blob/master/recover.py) to recover your passwords: in a terminal, just run `pip install cryptodomex bs4 &amp;&amp; python recover.py html < /path/to/passman.html`.
+If the Passman page somehow stops working for you, you can use [this Python script](https://github.com/speezepearson/passman/blob/master/recover.py) to recover your passwords: in a terminal, just run `pip install cryptodomex bs4 && python recover.py html < /path/to/passman.html`.

 If even _that_ doesn't work for whatever reason, you'll have to roll up your sleeves and code a little.
 What you need to know: